The modeller command runs Modeller on a web service hosted by the UCSF RBVI, or using a local installation specified with executableLocation.

 Comparative protein modelling by satisfaction of spatial restraints. Šali A, Blundell TL.
 J Mol Biol.
 1993 Dec 5;234(3):779-815.

-With the above requirements in place, the only mandatory command argument per target is the sequence-spec.
+With the above requirements and license key in place, the only mandatory command argument per target is the sequence-spec.
 For example, the following command specifies the next-to-last sequence in the alignment super8.msf as the target:

 modeller comp super8.msf:-2 multichain true num 3 het true